DanielOsorio01/enron-email-search/README.md

 For deploying in AWS, you need to have the Terraform and AWS CLI installed, also set up credentials for AWS.

 ## Terraform Commands
+(I recommend using WSL if you are on Windows)
 * Initialize the terraform directory
 ```bash
 terraform init